d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 Below, we introduce eigendecomposition and try to convey some sense of just why it is so important.

-Suppose we have a matrix $A$ with the following entries:
+Suppose that we have a matrix $A$ with the following entries:

 $$
 \mathbf{A} = \begin{bmatrix}